 Framework EDI components constructs (generates) EDI files.
 Programmers do not have to concern themselves with manipulating data to create a correctly formatted EDI document because the components does it automatically for them.
 They only need to map values from their database fields or variables to the properties of the components' object.
 Sample programs can be downloaded from our "Sample Programs" web pages.
 Return

-Functional acknowledgments 997 (X12) and Syntax Messages CONTRL (UN/EDIFACT) can automatically be created by simply enabling a property of the Framework EDI component.
+Functional acknowledgment (X12 997), Implementation acknowledgment (X12 999) and Syntax Message (UN/EDIFACT CONTRL) can automatically be created by simply enabling a property in the Framework EDI component.
 Sample programs can be downloaded from our "Sample Programs" web pages.
 Return

 Before sending EDI files to their destination, it is prudent to secure them to keep the confidentiality and integrity of the message safe.
 Framework EDI supports X12.58 Security Structures standard, and EDIINT AS2 for securing EDI files.
 Sample programs can be downloaded from our "Security X12.58" and "AS2 EDIINT" web pages.
 Return

 Framework EDI provides various methods for sending and receiving EDI files over the Internet.
 The file transport protocol supported are FTP, SMTP, HTTP, HTTPS and AS2.
 Return

 Framework EDI can parse and construct all versions and transaction sets (documents) of EDI ASC X12 andUN/EDIFACT standards.
 However, for the current version of Framework EDI, some features are only supported for the X12 standard files.
 Please see table: Return